skaopl/configuration/GitHub_SSL_Config.md

 ### Configure github
 #### Set your username
-It's does not have to be the same as GitHub username.
+It's does not have to be the same as GitHub username, so you can use your full name here.
 It will be visible as the author of the commit.
 ```
 git config --global user.name "<username>"